chaminda360/weather-server/README.md

-# \weatherserver MCP Server
+# Weather Server MCP Server

-test weather server tool
+Test weather server tool

 This is a TypeScript-based MCP server that implements a simple notes system.
 It demonstrates core MCP concepts by providing: